Germany’s Global Technology Diplomacy

 Germany’s success as a shaper of a global technology order that enables it as a leading high-tech industrial economy and bends towards democracy will depend on how successfully it nests its values and interests in a set of alliances, partnerships, and norms.
 To that end, German should:

 Advance the notion of a democratic technology trust zone.
-This trust zone would regulate flows of skills, capital, and data to boost competitiveness and trustworthiness for strategically important ICT infrastructure such as network equipment, cloud/edge service providers, and smart-city technology.
-It should be built on regulatory best practices and a strategic approach to tech-industrial policy that leverages mutual dependencies to lock in cooperation and safeguard access to critical technologies and materials.
-To that effect, the government should support a strong institutional nucleus in the form of an ambitious G7 digital ministerial meeting, an expanded OECD digital agenda, and intensified EU-US TTC meetings..
+This trust zone would regulate flows of skills, capital, and data to boost competitiveness and trustworthiness for strategically important ICT infrastructure such as network equipment, cloud/edge service providers, and smart city technology.
+It should be built on regulatory best practices and a strategic approach to technology-industrial policy that leverages mutual dependencies to lock in cooperation and safeguard access to critical technologies and materials.
+To that effect, the government should support a strong institutional nucleus in the form of an ambitious G7 digital ministerial meeting, an expanded OECD digital agenda, and intensified EU-US TTC meetings.

 Establish a global connectivity doctrine with open internet access as a fundamental right.
 Germany should work with EU members and other like-minded democracies to devise jointly financed “connectivity packages” that bundle digital infrastructure assistance with cyber capacity-building and long-term support for local digital rights NGOs.
 But cooperation must extend beyond national governments.
-Germany should prod the EU and NATO, in addition to like-minded countries, to provide capabilities (e.g., satellite) that preserve connectivity to the internet and, therefore, open information flows during authoritarian-driven internet shutdowns and in conflict zones.
+Germany should prod the EU and NATO, in addition to like-minded countries, to provide capabilities (e.g., satellites) that expand connectivity, narrow the global digital divide and serve UN Sustainable Development Goals on connectivity (9c) as well as maintain open information flows during authoritarian-driven Internet shutdowns and in conflict zones.

 Create a German Open Tech Foundation.
 The Ampel coalition specifically refers to digital sovereignty in the Global South as a priority for ensuring freedom to choose vendors, platforms, and ICT infrastructure; avoiding lock-in effects; and guaranteeing an individual, not state-centric, notion of digital self-determination.
-A German Open Tech Foundation (GOTF) would join the country’s political foundations, among other state-adjacent NGOs, to support funding for democracy-enhancing technologies in line with this understanding of digital sovereignty.
+The newly established Sovereign Tech Fund provides a means of financially supporting open source and open technology, principally in Germany.
+It should be complemented with a German Open Tech Foundation to provide international funding, particularly among communities in the Global South, for development of democracy-affirming and privacy-enhancing technologies in line with the coalition’s global understanding of digital sovereignty.

 Counter politicization of critical and emerging technologies standard-setting.
 As the weight of non-market economies in SSBs grows, Germany should initiate an international study group that identifies whether and what political instruments may be used to capture standard-setting for critical and emerging technologies.
 This should form the basis for coordinated engagement with SSBs on ensuring the primacy of technical criteria and preserving SSBs’ reputation for impartiality.
 The German government should also encourage high-quality draft introductions, for example by allowing the participation of the academic and small- and medium-sized enterprise (SME) sectors in emerging technology standards work to be considered funding-eligible R&D.